SunnySuite/Sunny.jl/README.md

 ## Comparison with other tools

 A defining feature of Sunny is its support for generalized SU(_N_) spin dynamics.
-As a special case, however, Sunny can be restricted to the dipole-only approximation of spin.
-In this mode, the capabilities of Sunny are similar to [SpinW](https://spinw.org/).
-A key difference is that Sunny does not (currently) employ linear spin wave theory.
-Advantages are: (1) Applicability to finite temperature measurements and (2) Support for single-ion anisotropies beyond quadratic order.
-A disadvantage is that structure factor measurements $\mathcal S(q,\omega)$ have momentum-space ($q$) resolution that is limited by the size of magnetic super cell.
+Sunny can also be restricted to the dipole-only approximation of spin.
+When running in this mode, the capabilities of Sunny are similar to [SpinW](https://spinw.org/).
+Advantages of Sunny are: (1) Support for finite temperature measurements, and (2) Support for single-ion anisotropies beyond quadratic order.
+A current **_disadvantage_** is that Sunny does not yet employ linear spin wave theory; this means that the $q$-space resolution of structure factor measurements $\mathcal{S}(q,\omega)$ is limited by the size of magnetic super cell.
+Sunny is also a newer project, and lacks some of the polish of SpinW.

 ## Installation